 In the first six months of 2022, cash was mainly used in the repayment of long-term debt (including the repayment at maturity of bonds in an aggregate principal amount of \$700 M (€533 M as of the date of issuance) on January 31, 2022, the repayment of short-term debt (including borrowings under our commercial paper program and short-term debt from related parties), the payment of dividends, the repayment of lease liabilities (including lease liabilities from related parties) and distributions to noncontrolling interests, partially offset by proceeds from short-term debt (including borrowings under our commercial paper program and short-term debt from related parties), proceeds from long-term debt (including proceeds from the issuance of Schuldschein loans of €225 M) and the utilization of the Accounts Receivable Facility.
-For further information, see note 8 included in this report.
+For further information, see note 8 of the notes to the consolidated financial statements (unaudited) included in this report.